ZNS/EliteCompanionAPI/README.md

 On first login an email will be sent from Frontier with a verification code.
 This can then be verified using the library.

+Profile data is returned as raw json and is cached for 60 seconds.
+This means you cannot pull the server for fresh data more often than that.

 An example on how to use the library can be seen in the EliteCompanionCommand-app.